E28MS/CloudPortfolio/Projects/Bicep/Project Overview.md

 ## Introduction
 In recent months, I have learned a lot about the cloud and applied this knowledge to relatively small assignments.
 This will all come together in the next big assignment where I will improve and automate an existing architecture.

 In the coming weeks, I will work on solutions for Azure.
-This project was originally designed to be completed as part of a team but I decided that this would enhance my portfolio and showcase my skills, so I will be doing this project solo.
+This project was originally designed to be completed as part of a team but not included in our Techgrounds Cloud Engineering course.
+I decided that this would enhance my portfolio and showcase my skills, so I will be doing this project solo.

 ### What do I expect to learn in this project?